Being pregnant, especially after infertility and loss, can be hard.

-It took six years, multiple rounds of fertility treatment and sadly 3 losses before I finally got to bring my daughter home in 2019.
+It took six years, multiple rounds of fertility treatment, and sadly three losses before I finally got to bring my daughter home in 2019.

-So if you’re feeling anxious – almost like you’re holding your breath until you actually have your longed for, living, breathing baby in your arms – I get it.
+So if you’re feeling anxious – almost like you’re holding your breath until you actually have your longed-for, living, breathing baby in your arms – I get it.

 3 ways to cope with anxiety during pregnancy

 Here are my top three strategies for coping with anxiety during pregnancy.

 1. Use positive affirmations

 It is estimated we have between 12,000 and 60,000 thoughts per day.